openstack-archive/kolla-kubernetes/doc/source/multi-node.rst

   docker_namespace: "<registry_namespace>  # e.g. "annular-reef-123"

-Generate the kolla configurations, build the kolla images, and push the kolla images to your docker registry.
+Generate the kolla configurations, build the kolla images, and push the kolla images to your Docker registry.

 ::